-From 1 April 2013, the national scheme of Council Tax Benefit has been replaced with local Council Tax Reduction Schemes, with each council devising their own scheme:
+In 2013, the national scheme of Council Tax Benefit was replaced with local Council Tax Reduction Schemes, with each council devising their own scheme:

 You may get a Council Tax Reduction if you (and any partner’s) income and savings are low enough given your household’s circumstances.
 To apply for this you must be the person liable to pay the Council Tax for the property where you live.